lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 ## **"`R`"** command (any channel)

-Use **"R`00-0F`"** in phrase to retrigger the long hum tables, giving you additional control over them without changing the table itself!<br>
+Use **"R`00-0F`"** in phrase to retrigger the long hum tables, giving you additional way to loop them without changing the table itself!<br>
+(Be careful, because it's more resource intensive to loop tables this way!)<br>
 First F digits of **"`R`"** commands will play the table up to chosen digit of the command<br>
 (i.e. **"R`04`"** will play first 4 steps of the table and *hop* back to the beginning)<br>
 Adjusting CMD rate of the instrument will make it work twicec slower per value<br>